tomlin7/cupcake/README.md

         <a href=https://github.com/billyeatcookies/cupcake/releases>Releases</a>
     </td>
 </table> -->

-Cupcake is a code editor written in pure python with the tkinter library.
+Cupcake is the code editor that powers [Biscuit](https://github.com/billyeatcookies/Biscuit), written in pure python with the tkinter library.
+See a good list of the code editor's features [here](#features).
+It is licensed under the [MIT License](./LICENSE).

 <table>
     <td>